Ningxia: Geography

 Present-day Ningxia is one of the nation's smallest provincial-level units and borders the provinces of Shaanxi and Gansu and the Inner Mongolia Autonomous Region.
 At 3556 meters above sea level, Aobaogeda (敖包疙瘩) in the Helan Mountains is the highest point in Ningxia.

 Ningxia is a relatively dry, desert-like region and features a diverse geography of forested mountains and hills, table lands, deserts, flood plains and basins cut through by the Yellow River.
 The Ningxia ecosystem is one of the least studied regions in the world.
 Significant irrigation supports the growing of wolfberries, a commonly consumed fruit throughout the region.
 Ningxia's deserts include the Tengger desert in Shapotou.

 The northern section, through which the Yellow River flows, supports the best agricultural land.
 A railroad, linking Lanzhou with Baotou, crosses the region.
 A highway has been built across the Yellow River at Yinchuan.

 On 16 December 1920, the Haiyuan earthquake, 8.6 magnitude, at 36.6°N 105.32°E, initiated a series of landslides that killed an estimated 200,000 people.
 Over 600 large loess landslides created more than 40 new lakes.

-In 2006, satellite images indicated that a 700 by 200-meter fenced area within Ningxia— southwest of Yinchuan, near the remote village of Huangyangtan—is a near-exact 1:500 scale terrain model reproduction of a 450 by 350-kilometer area of Aksai Chin bordering India, complete with mountains, valleys, lakes and hills.
-Its purpose is as yet unknown.